dharvison/board-game-finder/README.md

 4. Search for and create a list of your favorite games
 5. Look for players in your city who want to play one of your games

+## Setup & Run

+After checking out project there a few steps to get it running.

+### Backend

+1. In the backend directory run `npm -i`
+2. For the backend run `psql < bgf.sql` to initialize your database
+3. Start the backend via `node server.js`

+This will start the app running locally.
+The default port is `3001`.
+A `get` request to `localhost:3001` will return `{"error":{"message":"Not Found","status":404}}` if the app is running.

+You can then use make requests to test out the backend or move on to the Frontend.

+### Frontend

+1. In the frontend directory run `npm -i`
+2. Start the backend via `npm start`

+This will start the the web server.
+The default port is `3000`.
+Navigating to `localhost:3000` should display the home page.

+## Tests

+Test are implemented via jest as *.test.js and can be run from the directories with `npm test`.

 ## API Information

 [Proposal and API](proposal/proposal.md)

 ## Tech Stack